JVHallam/linux_setup/main.md

     * this setting does nothing

 # To Do
+* File layouts:
+    * Create a "utility" folder for scripts
+    * put picom in there
+    * have a picom.conf file in config
+    * have the config file copy that to the ~/.config folder
+    * have the picom.sh file run with that config

 * Screen tearing And graphics:
     * Get the nvidia software running
     * Make sure that the settings are configured for the card and monitor correctly

+* picom on startup
-    * Get the picom shit running on startup / As a service
+    * Get the picom.sh running on startup / As a service

 * General:
     * Add in SSH key for github